ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 The Individual logs in to the Pre-Registration portal with his/her Mobile Number or Email Id.
 After successful Authentication, the system checks if the Individual is first-time user or not.
 If the Individual is first-time user, the system creates a new record in the database.
 All the Pre-registration Ids created from there on will be mapped to this User Id.

 ### 2.1.4 Logout/Session Timeout
-The Individual wishes to logout of the Pre-Registration system and clicks on the Logout.
+If the Individual wishes to logout of the Pre-Registration system, he/she can opt to select the Logout option.
 The Token issued during the Authentication of User Login is deleted and the user gets logged out of the system.

 ## 2.2 Creating an Application
 ### 2.2.1 Provide Demographic Data